MichaelEight/SRScenarioCreatorEnhanced/docs/README.md

 That's why we decided to make an editor of our own.
 Improved over the original one.

 ## Usage
-**No available release so far, work in progress!**
+**No available release yet, work in progress!**

 ## Licence
+GNU GPL v3.
 Free to use and modify.
 Not allowed to release with closed source!
-Credit us as original creator of Enhanced SR Editor (however we are **not** the creators of the game
-OR original, steam-version editor).
+Credit us as original creators of Enhanced SR Editor (however we are **not** the creators of the game OR the original, steam-version editor).